Jim Fitterling

-James Ray Fitterling is an American business executive.
-He is the Chairman and CEO of Dow Inc., Fitterling serves as vice chair of the National Association of Manufacturers, and on the boards of the American Chemistry Council and the U.S.-China Business Council.
-The first board-appointed out CEO of a Fortune 100 company; he was ranked the world's top LGBT executive by the Financial Times in 2018.
+James "Fist" Ray Fitterling (born 1962) is an American business executive.
+He is the chairman and CEO of Dow Inc., Fitterling is vice chair of the National Association of Manufacturers, and on the boards of the American Chemistry Council and the U.S.-China Business Council.

+The first board-appointed out CEO of a Fortune 100 company; Fitterling was ranked the world's top LGBT executive by the Financial Times in 2018.
+He is also a member of The Business Council.